aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 In previous modules, you launched an AWS CloudFormation stack, which created a new AWS VPC, Public and Private subnet pairs in 2 Availability Zones, 1 AWS RDS Aurora instance in a Private subnet, and also initialized an AWS Cloud9 environment to issue AWS Command Line Interface(CLI) commands via command line.

-You also cloned a sample .NET application from Github on the Cloud9 Bash Terminal, and built a .NET package.
+You also cloned a sample .NET application from GitHub on the Cloud9 Bash Terminal, and built a .NET package.
-This module gives step by step instructions for the Build and Publish stage of Sample Application.
+This module gives step-by-step instructions for the Build and Publish stage of Sample Application.

 ### Setup Environment Variables